ALGCDG/smallCPU/fibonacci.md

 imm 1
 ifjump \$a
 ###call \$a
-\#calls a function, assuming arguments have been placed on stack imm \$a move acc off imm 1
+\#calls a function, assuming arguments have been placed on stack (transparent appart from offset after call) imm \$a move acc off imm 1